Singers.com

 Bernice Johnson Reagon

-For more than a half-century Bernice Johnson Reagon has been a major cultural voice for freedom and justice.
+For more than a half-century Bernice Johnson Reagon was a major cultural voice for freedom and justice.
 An African American woman's voice, a child of Southwest Georgia, a voice raised in song, born in the struggle against racism in America during the Civil Rights Movement of the 50s and 60s, she is a composer, songleader, scholar and producer.

 Perhaps no individual today better illustrates the transformative power and instruction of traditional African American music and cultural history than Bernice Johnson Reagon, who has excelled equally in the realms of scholarship, composition, teaching and performance.